gSchool/ada-CS-Fundamentals-Internship/04-Stacks-And-Queues/01-stacks-and-queues.md

 ## Learning Goals

-By the end of this lesson you should be able to:
+By the end of this lesson we should be able to:

 - Describe the Stack & Queue data structures
 - Explain the concept of an Abstract Data Type (ADT)